-- 58. The Board is supported by the Board Secretariat, which is currently comprised of a Corporate Secretary and the Board Coordinator. - 59.
-The Corporate Secretary is accountable directly to the Board through the Chairperson on matters relating to the proper functioning of the Board. - 60.
+- 58. The Board is supported by the Board Secretariat. - 59.
+The Board Secretariat is accountable to the Board through the Chairperson on matters relating to the proper functioning of the Board. - 60.
 The Agency will cover all costs required to effectively manage the affairs of the Board to fulfil their duties.
 The Board Secretariat will manage the budget and associated expenditure.
 The Board Secretariat will keep records of financial expenditure relating to the activities of the Board. - 61.
-Responsibilities of the Board Secretariat include: - organising Board and Board Committee meetings and ensuring that proper and accurate minutes are taken of those meetings - maintaining proper and timely records of Board and Board Committee minutes, resolutions, correspondence and other records - ensuring Board Members receive appropriate papers for meetings - reinforcing the Board's requirements in relation to the quality, completeness and timeliness of Board papers - monitoring the completion of actions arising from Board and Board Committee meetings - assisting the Chairperson with the effective functioning of the Board

-- assisting with the flow of information from the Board to Management and from Management to the Board - assisting the Chairperson and the other non-executive Board Members in relation to administrative and other requirements including by assisting with management of correspondence - maintain safe custody of Instruments of Delegations by the Board
+Responsibilities of the Board Secretariat include: - organising Board and Board Committee meetings and ensuring that proper and accurate minutes are taken of those meetings - maintaining proper and timely records of Board and Board Committee minutes, resolutions, correspondence and other records - ensuring Board Members receive appropriate papers for meetings - reinforcing the Board's requirements in relation to the quality, completeness and timeliness of Board papers - monitoring the completion of actions arising from Board and Board Committee meetings - assisting the Chairperson with the effective functioning of the Board - assisting with the flow of information from the Board to Management and from Management to the Board - assisting the Chairperson and the other non-executive Board Members in relation to administrative and other requirements including by assisting with management of correspondence - maintain safe custody of Instruments of Delegations by the Board